Application Packaging: Silent Installers

 List any soft dependencies required

-Soft dependency: If unavailable, it changes the way one or more applications function, but will not inhibit the installation or functioning capability.
+Soft dependency: If unavailable, it changes the way one or more applications function, but will not inhibit the installation or functioning capability. - Examples include:

 MS Office for MathType — MathType can be used as a standalone application or as a plugin for Office.